merely-useful/py-rse/index.md

 1. 51 solicitors were interviewed as the participants.

-2. Interview data and a data from a database on court decisions.
+2. Interview data, and data from a database on court decisions.

 3. This information is not available within the documentation.
     Information on their jobs and opinions are there, but the participant demographics are only described within the associated article.
     The difficulty is that the article is not linked within the documentation or the metadata.

-4. We can search the dataset name and authorname trying to find this.
+4. We can search the dataset name and author name trying to find this.
-    A search for "National Science Foundation (1228602)", which is the grant information,
-    finds the [grant page][meili-grant].
+    A search for the grant information with "National Science Foundation (1228602)" finds the [grant page][meili-grant].
     Two articles are linked there,
     but both the DOI links are broken.
     We can search with the citation for each paper to find them.
     The [Forced Migration article][meili-migration-article]
-    uses a different subset of interviews and does not mention demographics nor links to the deposited dataset.
+    uses a different subset of interviews and does not mention demographics, nor links to the deposited dataset.
     The [Boston College Law Review article][meili-review-article]
     has the same two problems of different data and no dataset citation.